 Tasty Yeast Proteins

 Another yeast superpower is its rich, savory, meaty taste.
 Umami is the Japanese word used to describe the unique flavor, and dogs go wild for it!
 If you’re wondering, “umami” means “a pleasant savory taste.”
 Chances are you’re familiar with the flavor if you enjoy soy sauce, miso soup, or mushrooms.
-Rich, dense, smoky, and packing a powerful meaty punch, we believe yeast proteins and koji help make our dog food both nutritious and delicious!
+Rich, dense, smoky, and packing a powerful meaty punch, we believe yeast proteins and koji help make our high protein dog food both nutritious and delicious!

 Better for Climate and Animals